Emergent Chern-Simons Interactions in 3+1 Dimensions: Microscopic Models Based on Semimetals

 \begin{widetext}

 \end{widetext} Here, we again used that $b_{\mu}$ are constants, in order to perform integration by parts.

-At first glance it seems that an $\vec{A}\cdot \vec{B}$ term appears already here.
-But for Weyl semimetals in equilibrium $\mu_+-\mu_-=0$, and $b_0$ therefore vanishes in view Eqn.~\eqref{eq:effactWSM} \cite{Landsteiner}.
-Note that this term is directly related to the chiral magnetic effect (CME) which is known to be a non-equilibrium effect in WSMs \cite{PhysRevB.102.241401,10.21468/SciPostPhys.10.5.102}.
-We are left with
+At first glance it seems that an $\vec{A}\cdot \vec{B}$ term appears already here, and its presence has been debated in recent years \cite{Landsteiner,HOSUR2013857,PhysRevB.102.241401,10.21468/SciPostPhys.10.5.102,PhysRevLett.111.027201,PhysRevB.89.035142,PhysRevB.88.125105,PhysRevB.91.115203}.
+Here, however, we have calculated the current in the vacuum, meaning that we have assumed that each of the Weyl cones are filled up exactly to the nodes, despite them being at different energies.
+Having finite density amounts to filling particles at the nodes to levels set by the chemical potentials $\mu_+$ and $\mu_-$, and the total current becomes $\vec{j}=\frac{\mu_5-b_0}{2\pi^2}\vec{B}$, where $\mu_5 = \mu_+-\mu_-$, and the energy shift $b_0$ plays the role of an $A_0^5$-term \cite{Landsteiner}.
+In realistic systems, this is not a stable situation, since there are scattering processes that transfer electrons between the cones, so the (generalized) grand canonical equilibrium amounts to having both Weyl cones filled up to the same Fermi energy rather than to the separate ones.
+This amounts to $\mu_5 = A_0^5$ and thus no CME, so we are left with

-where $\vb$, as promised, is the (constant) axial vector that gives rise to the $\vb\cdot \vec{A}\times \vec{E}$-term in $S_{\text{eff}}$.
-Note that there is an additional term $\sim \vb\cdot \vec{B}$ whose strength is determined by $A_0$.
+where $\vb$, as promised, is the (constant) axial vector that gives rise to the $\vb\cdot \vec{A}\times \vec{E}$ term in $S_{\text{eff}}$.
+Note that there is an additional term $\sim \vb\cdot \vec{B}$, whose strength is determined by $A_0$.

-\subsection{$ k_0 \vec A\cdot\vec B$ Term From a Flux Biased Weyl Supercondutor}
+\subsection{$ k_0 \vec A\cdot\vec B$ term from a flux biased Weyl supercondutor}

 It is more difficult to generate an $S_{\text{top}}[\vec E, \vec B]$ with an $\vec{A}\cdot\vec{B}$ term by this mechanism.
-Formally, such a term corresponds to an imbalance between Weyl nodes of positive and negative chirality, which is disallowed in a system with bounded energy bands according to fermion doubling theorems.
+Formally, in the static limit, such a term corresponds to an imbalance between Weyl nodes of positive and negative chirality, which is disallowed in a system with bounded energy bands according to fermion doubling theorems.
+Here, we further want to clarify an important difference to the work by Zhong {\it et. al.} in Ref.~\cite{PhysRevLett.116.077201}, where the current associated to the $\vec{A}\cdot\vec{B}$ term remains finite.
+This is due to the presence of an electromagnetic wave, resulting in a non-trivial electric field and this a driving in the system.
+Here, we consider the static case where we assume a constant magnetic field and no electric fields.